-- Charging: when a new external setpoint, $HV_SetPoint(t)$, with higher value than the current one arrives and the PWM hardware is ramping up the control signal, $u(t) = PWM_Output(t)$, in order to increase the value of $HV_Actual(t)$. - ullet Running: when HV_Actual has converged to $HV_Setpoint$ and reached steady state. - Discharge: when external $HV_Setpoint$ is set to a lower value and PWM hardware is discharging so that HV_Actual converges to $HV_Setpoint$.
+- Charge: when a new external setpoint, $HV_SetPoint(t)$, with higher value than the current one arrives and the PWM hardware is ramping up the control signal, $u(t) = PWM_Output(t)$, in order to increase the value of $HV_Actual(t)$. - Running (steady-state): when HV_Actual has converged to HV_SetPoint and reached a steady state. - Discharge: when the external HV_SetPoint is set to a lower value and PWM hardware is discharging so that HV_Actual converges to HV_SetPoint.

-Figure 6: The HVC hardware and controller has three distinct phases.
-Charge, Running (steady-state) and Discharge.
-The Integrated Painting System (IPS) parameters RampLimit and TauPeriod provide upper limit on the duration of the Charge and Discharge phases respectively.
+Figure 6: The HVC hardware and controller has three distinct modes: Charge, Running (steady-state) and Discharge.
+The Integrated Painting System (IPS) parameters RampLimit and TauPeriod provide upper limits on the duration of the Charge and Discharge modes respectively.

-It is further noticeable that by design and as documented in the IPS structure reference manual (reference 3HNA025397-001, v4.60), there are additional limits on peak deviation between HV_Actual and $HV_Setpoint$ as well as time duration of the Charge and Discharge phases.
-Namely, a parameter Ram_pLimit determines the maximum time in seconds that it will take to ramp up the high-voltage from minimum to maximum level, i.e., from 0 to 90 (kV).
-The default value of Ram_pLimit is 2 seconds.
-Likewise, it is known that it will take TauPeriod seconds for HV_Actual to reach a level of 30% above a new lower $HV_Setpoint$ value.
-Default value of TauPeriod is 3 seconds.
-Additionally, there are maximum allowed over- and under voltage limits.
-As mentioned earlier, the HVC application, once activated and turned on, requires high-voltage values larger than 30kV, so that $HV_Setpoint \in 0 \cup [30-90]kV$.
+It is further noticeable that by design [53], there are additional limits on peak deviation between HV_Actual and $HV_SetPoint$ as well as the time duration of the Charge and Discharge modes.
+Namely, a parameter RampLimit determines the maximum time in seconds that it will take to ramp up the high-voltage from minimum to maximum level, i.e., from 0 to 90 (kV).
+The default value of RampLimit is 2 seconds.
+Likewise, it is known that it will take TauPeriod seconds for HV_Actual to reach a level of 30% above a new lower $HV_SetPoint$ value.
+The default value of TauPeriod is 3 seconds.
+Additionally, there are maximum allowed over and under voltage limits.
+As mentioned earlier, the HVC application, once activated and turned on, requires high-voltage values larger than 30kV, so that $HV_SetPoint \in 0 \cup [3090]kV$.
 Consequently, the aforementioned limits are only specified at 30 and 90kV and over/under limits at other voltage levels can be calculated using simple linear interpolation between these values.
-All these parameters are used for safety supervision purposes and are hence set in a conservative manner.
+All of these parameters are used for safety supervision purposes and are hence set in a conservative manner.
 In the next section, these parameters will be used to formulate and later formally verify the practical convergence property of the HVC controller to a new high-voltage setpoint.